Recipes

 • Flax seeds: Ground flax seeds are soaked in water to create an egg substitute.

 • Vegan butter: I use vegan Becel, which is salted.
+See the FAQ section for more details on using vegan butter.

 • Granulated cane sugar and brown sugar: Make sure to use vegan sugar to make this recipe completely vegan.